Compare two documents and instantly see what changed. Everything runs locally — nothing leaves your browser.

 — Scrolling either diff column scrolls the other to the same relative position.
 Clicking an item in the Differences List temporarily overrides sync so the item can be found.

 🔍Use the Search field to find specific words in the diff.
 Type your term and click 🔍 Search (or press Enter).
 Use Prev / Next to step through matches.
-Clear All removes all highlights in one click so you can start a new search immediately.
+Clear All removes all highlights in one click.

 📋 Differences list